-As a public company, we are subject to numerous legal and accounting requirements that do not apply to private companies.
+As a public company, we are subject to numerous legal and accounting requirements in both Canada and the United States of America that do not apply to private companies.
 The cost of compliance with many of these requirements is material, not only in absolute terms but, more importantly, in relation to the overall scope of the operations of a small company.
 Our relative inexperience with these requirements may increase the cost of compliance and may also increase the risk that we will fail to comply.
 Failure to comply with these requirements can have numerous adverse consequences including, but not limited to, our inability to file required periodic reports on a timely basis, loss of market confidence, delisting of our securities and/or governmental or private actions against us.
 We cannot assure you that we will be able to comply with all of these requirements or that the cost of such compliance will not prove to be a substantial competitive disadvantage vis-à-vis privately held and larger public competitors.